rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 ****
 ## Cookies
 ***
-We use cookies to keep "sticky sessions" to the pool of servers.
+We use cookies to keep "sticky sessions" to the pool of servers (load balanced using [HAproxy](https://www.haproxy.org/)).
 By using the app, you confirm you are OK with this.